Joe2308/hooplife-ms4/README.md

 ![HoopLifeLogo](wireframes/hooplife-logo.png)

-This project is an Ecommerce store for people who wish to view and purchase the latest on on and off court basketball fashion.
+This project is an Ecommerce store for people who wish to view and purchase the latest on and off court basketball fashion.
 Basketball is the 3rd most watched and played sport globally, with millions of followers around the world.
 In western cultures basketball has also shaped the world of fashion and music with many celebrities sporting basketball attire in their day to day wardrobe.

 HoopLife aims to unite fans of basketball fashion and accessories around the world.
 We stock, sell and ship the most coveted brands of in game and retro clothing any basketball fan could wish for.
 Come visit our website.
 ## [HoopLife](https://ms4-hooplife.herokuapp.com/)